22 free museums in London you need to visit

 Natural History Museum

 London’s Natural History Museum is dedicated to the study of life and earth science and is one of the leading centres of natural history research in the world.
-Plus, it is located inside one of London’s most architecturally impressive buildings, making it a popular tourist destination for multiple reasons.

 Dating all the way back to 1881, the museum has many important historical artefacts among its 80 million items, including specimens collected by Charles Darwin himself.